Nursing, B.S.N. (RN to BSN)

 Graduates with a B.S.N. degree have the potential for higher wages, better patient outcomes, and better job prospects than nurses without a bachelor’s degree in nursing.

-It is also a pathway toward further education and advanced roles, including a Master of Science in Nursing (M.S.N.), Certified Registered Nurse Anesthetist (CRNA), Certified Nurse Midwife (CNM), Clinical Nurse Leader (CNL), Nurse Practitioner (NP) and doctoral degrees, including D.N.P., Ph.D. or Ed.D.
+The BSN is an important step on the pathway toward an advanced degree, including a Master of Science in Nursing (M.S.N.), Nurse Practitioner (NP), Certified Registered Nurse Anesthetist (CRNA), Certified Nurse Midwife (CNM), Clinical Nurse Leader (CNL) and doctoral degrees including D.N.P., Ph.D. or Ed.D.

-In addition to working in clinical setting such as hospitals, clinics, and physicians’ offices, B.S.N. graduates can also pursue the following positions:
+In addition to working in a clinical setting such as hospitals, clinics and physician’s offices, B.S.N. graduates can also pursue the following positions:

 The interdisciplinary curriculum explores the cultural, psychological, ethical, legal and management aspects of nursing in hospitals and communities.

-The flexibility of this program offers the structure and support to help working adults.
-Students can earn credit for life and work experience and transfer up to 72 credits.
+The flexibility of this program offers the structure and support to help working nurses.
+Students can earn credit for professional training and work experience and transfer up to 90 credits.
 Learn more about opportunities for Credit for Prior Learning.

 Program Delivery

 Take courses fully online, at whatever time of day works for you.
-Courses are accelerated and run for seven or eight weeks.
+All courses in the R.N. to B.S.N. program are asynchronous and accelerated, offered in a 7-week format.
 Study with a cohort that builds a professional learning community to enhance student interaction and support.

 R.N. to M.S.N.
 Bridge Program